Katt Williams: Stand-up comedy

-In 2018, Williams released a new stand-up special on Netflix, shot in Jacksonville, Florida, titled Great America.
+In 2018, Williams released a new stand-up special on Netflix called Great America and shot in Jacksonville, Florida.

-On May 17, 2022, Williams released a new stand-up special on Netflix, titled World War III.
+In 2022, he released a new stand-up special on Netflix called World War III.

-Film and television career
+In January 2024, Williams was featured on retired NFL player Shannon Sharpe's podcast, Club Shay Shay.
+Williams' comments on the entertainment industry and other comedians including Cedric the Entertainer, Steve Harvey, and Rickey Smiley gained traction on social media.

+On May 4, 2024, Katt Williams: Woke Foke streamed live from Los Angeles.
+Part of Netflix Is a Joke Festival, it was Williams' thirteenth stand-up comedy special (his third for Netflix).

+Acting

+In 2002, Williams made his acting debut on NYPD Blue on the sixth episode of its tenth season on October 29.
+Williams is best-known for his character Money Mike in the film Friday After Next (2002), and has played supporting characters in Norbit (2007) and First Sunday (2008).

-In 2002, Williams made his acting debut on NYPD Blue.
-He gained notoriety on Wild 'n Out, in which he appeared for several seasons.
-He appeared in the official music video for Wild 'n Out colleague Nick Cannon's single "Gigolo" in 2003.
+He appeared in the official music video for Nick Cannon's single "Gigolo" in 2003.
+He next appeared as a regular on Wild 'n Out on MTV during its first three seasons.

-In 2007, Williams provided the voice of A Pimp Named Slickback in The Boondocks.
+In 2007, Williams provided the voice of A Pimp Named Slickback while, slickback's name and overall persona are modeled after Natalac pimp of the City, a classic BET Uncut video that went viral in the early 2000s.
+The Boondocks.
 He plays himself as an on-stage stand-up comedian in Grand Theft Auto IV performing several routines, including an abbreviated version of one of his routines from Katt Williams: American Hustle.
 He has appeared in several episodes of My Wife and Kids as character Bobby Shaw.
 He was the roastmaster of the Comedy Central Roast of Flavor Flav.

-Williams has also played supporting characters in films, such as First Sunday and Norbit, but is more widely recognized for his character Money Mike in Friday After Next.

-In 2018, he played the character Willy in the season 2 premiere of Atlanta, for which he won the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series.
+In 2018, he played the character Willie in the season 2 premiere of Atlanta, for which he won the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series.

-Music career
+Music

-Williams has also used the "Money Mike" stage name when rapping for songs by such artists as Baby Bash, The Game, and Suga Free.
-In 2006 Williams joined New York rapper Cam'ron's group the Diplomats, but was never signed as an official artist for the label.
-On January 29, 2009, Williams released his debut studio/live album, entitled It's Pimpin' Pimpin'.
-On November 19, 2013, he and Hell Rell released a diss song to Atlanta rapper Trinidad James entitled "Lames In The Game" due to comments made by the rapper about the state of current hip hop music.
+Williams has also used the stage name "Money Mike" when rapping for songs by such artists as Baby Bash, The Game, and Suga Free.
+In 2006, he joined rapper Cam'ron's group The Diplomats, but was never signed as an official artist for the label.
+On January 29, 2009, he released his debut studio/live album, It's Pimpin' Pimpin'.
+On November 19, 2013, he and Hell Rell released a diss song to Atlanta rapper Trinidad James entitled "Lames in the Game" due to comments made by James about the state of current hip hop music.

-Incidents at live shows

-On August 27, 2011, Williams's performance at the Celebrity Theatre in Phoenix, Arizona, was marred by an incident during which he responded to a heckler, identified as being of Mexican descent, with an angry tirade that included Williams shouting "...so if you love Mexico, bitch, get the fuck over there!"
-In an interview following the performance, Williams stated that the incident was precipitated by the heckler.
-"If a person starts their heckling with 'f' America, then that gives me the right to defend my country."
-He offered no apology for his remarks during the performance, stating, "I don't think I need to apologize for being pro-American."